 Instead, Phoebe looked at the syrinx, hyoid and larynx (the vocal organ and its connected parts) in these birds to find characters that would reflect the true evolutionary history of the group.

-I co-supervised Phoebe along with the Bird Man himself, Trevor Worthy, and phylogenetic analysis genius, Mike Lee.
+I co-supervised Phoebe along with the Bird Man himself, Trevor Worthy, and phylogenetic analysis guru, Mike Lee.
 I’m very happy to have been involved and have great hope for Phoebe’s future academic career.
 CONGRATS PHOEBE, AWESOME JOB!

 Alice, Phoebe and Trevor at the recent FUPS 30th celebrations.